5iriJags/5iriJags/README.md

 - 👀 I’m interested in Music, Anime, Programming and Videoediting/Designing
 - 🌱 I’m currently learning C Lang, Python and Videoediting/Designing
 - ⚙️ I'm Experienced in Tools: Figma(Designing), Davinci Resolve 18(VideoEditing)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me
+- 📫 How to reach me: Email Me on shreepj7531@gmail.com
 - ⚡ Fun fact: Carguy and Half Mechanic

 <!---